Reinforcement Learning for Feedback-Enabled Cyber Resilience: Resilient Cyber Defense Against Vulnerabilities

 \subsection{Human-Related Vulnerability}

-Social engineering \cite{salahdine2019social} is a common attack vector that targets human vulnerabilities such as fear to express anger, lack of assertiveness to say no, and the desire to please others.
+Social engineering \cite{salahdine2019social} is a common attack vector that targets acquired human vulnerabilities such as fear to express anger, lack of assertiveness to say no, and the desire to please others.
 Threat actors use psychological manipulation techniques to mislead people to break normal security procedures or divulge confidential information.
-The authors in \cite{aind2020q} have used RL to detect cyberbullying automatically, and \cite{yang2018use,gonzalez2006framework} have proposed feedback learning framework, e.g., RL, to fight against social engineering attacks.

-As a form of social engineering, phishing attacks use email or malicious websites to serve malware or steal credentials by masquerading as a legitimate entity.
-Phishing is a long-standing problem due to the following three human vulnerabilities \cite{dhamija2006phishing}, i.e., lack of security knowledge, inadequacy to identify visual deception, and lack of attention.
+The authors in \cite{aind2020q} have used RL to detect cyberbullying automatically, and \cite{yang2018use,gonzalez2006framework} have proposed a feedback learning framework, e.g., RL, to fight against social engineering attacks.
+As a representative form of social engineering, phishing attacks use email or malicious websites to serve malware or steal credentials by masquerading as a legitimate entity.
 Non-technical anti-phishing solutions include security training and education programs, while technical solutions include blacklisting, whitelisting, and feature-based detection.
-To handling zero-day phishing attacks, (deep) RL has been used both to detect phishing emails \cite{smadi2018detection}, phishing websites \cite{chatterjee2019detecting}, spear phishing \cite{evans2021raider}, and social bots \cite{lingam2019deep} in Online Social Networks (OSN).
+To handling zero-day phishing attacks, (deep) RL has been used both to detect phishing emails \cite{smadi2018detection}, phishing websites \cite{chatterjee2019detecting}, spear phishing \cite{evans2021raider}, and social bots \cite{lingam2019deep} in Online Social Networks (OSN). {Attackers can also exploit human innate vulnerabilities induced by bounded attention and rationality.
+The authors in \cite{RN661,huang2021radams} have identified a new type of attacks called Informational Denial-of-Service (IDoS) attacks that can exacerbate the human operators' cognition overload by generating a large number of feints and hiding real attacks among them.}